UBC-MDS/mathdistops/README.md

 - qexp(p, rate=1, graph=True): Quantile Function of an exponential distribution, characterized by a given rate parameter `rate`.
 The function calculates the quantile corresponding to given cumulative probability `p` in an exponential distribution.
 Optionally, it can also generate and return a visualization of the PDF and the CDF.

 - pnorm(q, mean = 0, std_dev =1, graph = True): Cumulative Distribution Function of the normal distribution with specified mean and standard deviation.
-It will return the cumulative probability up to the given value `x`.
+It will return the cumulative probability up to the given value `q`.
 Optionally, it can generate and return a visualization of the distributions, the PDF and the CDF.

 - qnorm(p, mean=0, std_dev=1, graph=True): Calculates the quantile (Inverse Cumulative Distribution Function) corresponding to a specified cumulative probability `p` of the normal distribution with specified mean and standard deviation.
 The function can additionally create and provide a graphical representation of the PDF and the CDF.